nhsconnect/Digital-Child-Health/Generation/Profile.Medication/DCH-Bundle-1.md

-This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources to capture prescribed medications:
+This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources to capture medications that have been prescribed or administered:

 - [DCH-MessageHeader-1] - where the coding and display for the event element is fixed to 'Medication'
 - [CareConnect-DCH-Organization-1]